auanasgheps/snapraid-aio-script/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report an issue or a bug
 title: ''
 labels: bug
 assignees: ''